xyb3rt/sxiv/README.md

 Additionally, sxiv can be controlled via the following mouse commands:

     Button1           Go to the next image
-    Button3           Go to the previous image
+    Button2           Drag image with mouse while keeping it pressed Button3           Go to the previous image
     ScrollUp          Pan image up
     ScrollDown        Pan image down